freq0ut/BandpassGeffesAlgorithm/README.md

 You are first asked for the maximum attenuation in the stop bands and the minimum attenuation in the pass band.

-Then, you are asked to specify the pass band frequencies (f1 and f2) and one of the attenuation frequencies (f3 or f4).
-The other frequency is solved for automatically.
+Then, you are asked to specify the pass band frequencies (f1 and f2) and *one* of the stop band frequencies (f3 or f4).
+The other stop band frequency is solved for automatically.

 [![Input](https://github.com/freq0ut/Bandpass-Geffes-Algorithm/blob/master/Pics/geffe_image1.png)](#features)
 Figure 1